 Students at W&M are eligible for all campus services, regardless of their immigration status.
-These include academic support through the Dean of Students and Office of Academic Advising and confidential counseling through the W&M Counseling Center.
+These include academic support through the Dean of Students and Office of Undergraduate Academic Affairs and confidential counseling through the W&M Counseling Center.
 The Advisory and Support Council supports students with DACA status.

 With regard to the release of any information about students, W&M is highly protective of students’ rights.
 Not only is the safeguarding for information required by state and federal law, most notably the Federal Educational Records Privacy Act (FERPA), we also believe it is in the best interests of our students, their families and the institution as a whole.

 Accordingly, we do not provide information on a student’s citizenship or immigration status to any person, organization or government agency, including Immigration and Customs Enforcement (ICE), except as required by law.
 This means that such information will not be disclosed in the absence of a state or federal law requiring the university to provide such information; a valid subpoena; or a court-issued warrant for that specific information.
 This is discussed in greater detail in the third question.

 What other steps has the W&M leadership taken to support DACA and international students in general?

 W&M leadership has taken many steps to support our enrolled international and DACA students.